 - January 9, 2013 color photo of the cornucopia, July 22, 2013, and May 31, 2017 photo discussion on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 - See photos and discussion December 2016, Parade magazine photos on January 9, 2017 and March 17, 2017 discussion on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

 1915 West Main